-**THIS EVENT HAS NOW ENDED.
-PLEASE CHECK BACK IN THE NEAR FUTURE TO REVIEW A RECORDING OF THE EVENT.**
+**PLEASE CHECK BACK IN THE FUTURE TO REVIEW A RECORDING OF THE EVENT.**

 Join us for a lecture featuring Melissa Rogers on the campus of McCormick Theological Seminary, examining the challenges and opportunities for faith-based activism from theological, legal and practical perspectives.

 A panel discussion following the lecture will include Rogers alongside the Rev. Dr. Otis Moss III, pastor of Chicago’s Trinity United Church of Christ; Amanda Tyler, executive director of the BJC; and the Rev. Dr. Stephanie M. Crumpton, professor practical theology at McCormick Theological Seminary.
 Dr. Reggie Williams, professor of Christian ethics, will moderate the panel.